Pet Safety Tips

 - Keep all prescription and over-the-counter drugs out of your pet’s reach, preferably in closed cabinets.
 Pain killers, cold medicines, anti-cancer drugs, antidepressants, vitamins and diet pills can be lethal to animals, even in small doses.
 For example, one 200 milligram ibuprofen tablet can cause stomach ulcers in a dog weighing 10 pounds.

-- Never leave chocolate in reach.
-Even small amounts can cause problems.
+- Never leave chocolate or foods containing xylitol in reach.
+Even small amounts can be dangerous if ingested.

 - Many common household items can be lethal to animals.
 Mothballs, potpourri oils, coffee grounds, homemade play dough, fabric softener sheets, dishwashing detergent, batteries, cigarettes, alcoholic drinks and hand and foot warmers are all highly toxic, even in small amounts.

 - Automotive products such as gasoline, oil and antifreeze should be stored in areas that aren't accessible to your pet.
 As little as one teaspoon of antifreeze can be deadly to a cat weighing seven pounds; less than one tablespoon can be lethal to a dog weighing 20 pounds.